-At the front, double wishbone suspension helps improve agility and comfort on the road, while the integral-link rear set-up with a transverse leaf spring helps to keep weight down and improve boot space.
-Volvo offers an Active Four-C Chassis system as a £1,500 option on the R-Design Pro and Inscription Pro, which adds adaptive dampers and air suspension at the rear.
+At the front, double wishbone suspension helps improve agility and comfort on the road, while the integral-link rear setup with a transverse leaf spring helps to keep weight down and improve boot space.
+Volvo offers an Active Four-C Chassis system as standard on the Ultimate trim, which adds adaptive dampers and air suspension at the rear.

-Bumpy British roads provided a tough test when we tried the air suspension, but the XC60 tackles this sort of tarmac with a respectable level of composure.
+Bumpy British roads provided a tough test when we drove a XC60 with the air suspension, but it handles this sort of tarmac with a reasonable level of composure.

 In the suspension’s Comfort mode, the XC60 balances agility and comfort well.
-It’s not perfect, and on the R-Design model’s larger alloy wheels the Volvo can lose its composure when it hits a bump while cornering.
-But overall the car still plots a nice trajectory between involvement and ride comfort.
+It’s not perfect, and on larger alloy wheels the Volvo can lose its composure when it hits a bump while cornering.
+But overall the car still provides a good balance between involvement and ride comfort.